Extra Low Energy Antiproton ring

-Extra Low ENergy Antiproton ring (ELENA) is a 30 m hexagonal storage ring that decelerates antiproton beams and delivers it to different AD experiments.
-It is situated inside the Antiproton Decelerator (AD) complex at CERN, Geneva.
-It is designed to further decelerate the antiproton beam coming from the Antiproton decelerator to an energy of 0.1 MeV for more precise measurements.
-The first beam circulated ELENA on 18 November 2016.
+The Extra Low ENergy Antiproton ring (ELENA) is a 30-meter hexagonal storage ring that decelerates antiproton beams and delivers them to different AD experiments.
+It is situated inside the Antiproton Decelerator (AD) complex at CERN, Geneva, Switzerland.
+It is designed to further decelerate the antiproton beam coming from the Antiproton Decelerator to an energy of 0.1 MeV for more precise measurements.
+ELENA's first beam circulated on 18 November 2016.
 The ring is expected to be fully operational by the end of the Long Shutdown 2 (LS2) in 2021.

-GBAR experiment (AD-7) was the first experiment to use a beam from ELENA, with the rest of the AD experiments following suit after LS2 when beam transfer lines from ELENA will have been laid to all the experiments using the facility.
-Long Shutdown 2 (LS2) officially ended on July 5, 2022 with the beginning of LHC Run 3.
+The GBAR experiment (AD-7) was the first experiment to use a beam from ELENA, with the rest of the AD experiments following suit after LS2, when beam-transfer lines from ELENA will have been laid to all the experiments using the facility.
+Long Shutdown 2 (LS2) officially ended on 5 July 2022 with the beginning of LHC Run 3.
 Antiprotons from ELENA have been available to the MUSASHI trap of the ASACUSA CUSP experiment from August 2021.

 ELENA decelerator

 The AD and ELENA experiments require antiprotons of about 3 to 5 keV energy, suitable for trapping them in the Penning traps and carrying out further measurements.
-The AD outputs 5.3 MeV energy antiprotons which are then decelerated to ~5 keV using the degrader foils by each of the experimental setups.
+The AD outputs 5.3 MeV antiprotons, which are then decelerated to 5 keV using the degrader foils by each of the experimental setups.

-This results in a loss of about 99.9% of antiprotons.
+This results in a loss of about 99.9% of the antiprotons.
 The ELENA ring with its efficient beam cooling and deceleration method is meant to increase the effective number of antiprotons that could be made available to the antimatter experiments by reducing the usage of the degrader foils.